rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 service, but it has some important advantages:

  * If the RPC server is too slow, you can scale up by just running another one.
-Try running second `rpc_server.py` in a new console.
+Try running a second `rpc_server.py` in a new console.
  * On the client side, the RPC call requires sending and receiving only one message.
 No synchronous calls like `queue_declare` are required.
-As a result the RPC client needs only one network roundtrip for a single RPC request.
+As a result the RPC client needs only one network round trip for a single RPC request.

 Our code is still pretty simplistic and doesn't try to solve more complex problems, like:

  * How should the client react if there are no servers running?
  * Should a client have some kind of timeout for the RPC call?
- * When the server malfunctions and raises an exception, should it be forwarded to the client?
+ * If the server malfunctions and raises an exception, should it be forwarded to the client?

 (Full source code for [rpc_client.py](https://github.com/rabbitmq/rabbitmq-tutorials/blob/master/python/rpc_client.py) and [rpc_server.py](https://github.com/rabbitmq/rabbitmq-tutorials/blob/master/python/rpc_server.py))